alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 revenue generating.
 In those scenarios, it's important for the company to hire theory people to stay on the cutting edge.

-Speaking more generally, the subfield you pick affects the number of job openings industry will have for you.
+Speaking more generally, the subfield you pick affects the number of job openings you'll find in industry.
 If you can't be happy unless you're in a niche subfield that industry doesn't value yet, academia might be your only option.

 Personally, my research interests aren't perfectly aligned with my day-to-day work, but it's